evemason/DataLogger/README.md

 To run the code:

-1. upload the Arduino code located in the folder Arduino_Code titled Main
+1. Upload the Arduino code located in the folder Arduino_Code titled Main
 2. Run GUI.py this is located in the Interface_Code folder
 3. To run this 3 libraries need to be installed: Tkinter and PySerial and matplotlib